cchitsiang/awesome-stars/topics.md

 - [nomic-ai/gpt4all](https://github.com/nomic-ai/gpt4all) - gpt4all: run open-source LLMs anywhere
 - [ray-project/ray-llm](https://github.com/ray-project/ray-llm) - RayLLM - LLMs on Ray
 - [PromtEngineer/localGPT](https://github.com/PromtEngineer/localGPT) - Chat with your documents on your local device using GPT models.
 No data leaves your device and 100% private.
-- [SupaGruen/StableDiffusion-CheatSheet](https://github.com/SupaGruen/StableDiffusion-CheatSheet) - A list of StableDiffusion styles and some notes for offline use.
-Pure HTML, CSS and a bit of JS.
 - [langchain-ai/langchain](https://github.com/langchain-ai/langchain) - 🦜🔗 Build context-aware reasoning applications
 - [airbytehq/glossary](https://github.com/airbytehq/glossary) - Data Glossary 🧠: An interactive digital garden for deeper data exploration.
 Learn through a graph and backlinks, enabling layered knowledge discovery.
 - [temporalio/sdk-typescript](https://github.com/temporalio/sdk-typescript) - Temporal TypeScript SDK